rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

 Upon update failing, the preset becomes editable again.
 You can click its name and update the settings that need to be fixed.

-## Deactivate a message preset
+## Deactivate a message preset {#deactivate-preset}

-To make an active message preset unavailable to create new messages, you can deactivate it.
+To make an **[!UICONTROL Active]** message preset unavailable to create new messages, you can deactivate it.
 However, the published messages using this preset will not be affected and will continue working.

+>[!NOTE]
+>
+>You cannot deactivate a message preset while an update is processing.
+You must wait until the update is successful or has failed.
+Learn more on [editing message presets](#edit-message-preset) and on the [update statuses](#update-statuses).

 1. Access the message presets list.